wblacoe/jekyll-now/_posts/2019-07-02-Who-in-the-news-can-you-trust.md

 </tr>
 </table>

-The trust that I had in these journalists and the truthfulness of their messages was significantly higher than with mainstream.
-The mere fact that they depended on the generosity of their viewership told me that they are motivated to research and report on important matters in order to inform common people and help them take more responsibility in the shaping of their individual lives and collective situation.
+The trust that I had in these journalists and the truthfulness of their messages was significantly higher than with those in the mainstream.
+The mere fact that they depend on the generosity of their viewership told me that they are motivated to research and report on important matters in order to inform common people and help them take more responsibility in the shaping of their individual lives and collective situation.

 <table border="0" style="margin-left:auto; margin-right:auto;">
 <tr>